saweeet/saweeet.github.io/content/en/cat-sitting.md

 ## Cat safety

+The cats like to silently follow you around so be careful with unintentionally locking them into a room.
+For rooms without a cat door, check they're not in the room before closing the door or simply leave the door open.

 The following common items are toxic or fatal to cats:
 - garlic and onion
 - chives, leeks and shallots